a3gz/chubby/README.md

     };

 Chubby will inject the dependency in Slim's container under the same name as the file, in this case: `logger`: `$container['logger']`.

+## Slim 4

+Chubby version `^2` depends on Slim `4.3.0` to keep PHP requirement down to `PHP 7.1`.
+If a higher version of PHP is available, changing Slim dependency version to `^4` should work since we'e still in the same major version... but I haven't tried this yet.

 ## Contact the author